Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 In AI products, taste moves much deeper into the product.

-Now taste affects:
-* how an email draft sounds
-* how a summary is prioritised
-* what information is surfaced first
-* whether the assistant feels too robotic or too familiar
-* how assertive the system is in recommending next steps
+Now taste affects how an email draft sounds, how a summary is prioritised, what information is surfaced first, whether the assistant feels too robotic or too familiar, how assertive the system is in recommending next steps, and whether automation feels magical or reckless.
-* whether outputs are generic or commercially useful
-* whether automation feels magical or reckless

 This is a big shift.